AshitMilne/Planet-III/Semper Idem/Vault/Tagged Essays/Lexica.md

 **Regenerative Systems**
 Systems designed to sustain, amplify, or restore value, rather than deplete resources or well-being, applying to economics, governance, and ecological contexts.

+**Regnum Dei**
+Latin for Kingdom of god encapsulates whole trifecta of governance ().
+Self-sovereign is common (regular) man, in (numbers) collective in the midst of *Dei* (God) which is diverse, equitable and inclusive in his realm to all.
+The Japanese character for country (国) illustrates the bounded reality of material transaction as the trifecta unite to manifest Regnum Dei

 ------
 ## S